- By Air

 John Huston, with the North American movie, “The Night of the Iguana”, filmed at Mismaloya, Vallarta’s natural beauty was showcased for the entire world.

-This movie, plus the famous actors and Elizabeth Taylor, were really what initiated its popularity as a beach resort that presently welcomes more than 3.9 million tourists every year (2013 PV CVB data).
+This movie, plus the famous actors and Elizabeth Taylor, were really what initiated its popularity as a beach resort that welcomed more than 5 million tourists yearly pre-pandemic (2019 PV CVB data).